 1. Aims 8

-2. Statutory requirements
+2. Statutory requirements 8

-3. Policy development 9
+3. Policy development

-4. Definition 9
+4. Definition

-5. Curriculum 10
+5. Curriculum

-6. Delivery of RSE 10
+6. Delivery of RSE

 8. Roles and responsibilities

 9. Parents' right to withdraw 15

 10. Training

-11. Monitoring arrangements 15
+11. Monitoring arrangements 1

 Appendix 1: Curriculum map

-Relat ionships Education Year 1 - Ages 5-6 end of Primary pupils d know: Being Me in My World Celebrating Difference Dreams and Goals Healthy Me Relationships Changing Me Being Me in My World Celebrating Difference (R20) that people sometimes behave differently online, including by pretending to be someone they are not Additional lesson on website 4 (R21) that the same principles apply to online relationships as to face-to-face relationships, including the importance of respect for others online including when we are anonymous Additional lesson on website 3 Online relationships (R22) the rules and principles for keeping safe online, how to recognise risks, harmful content and contact, and how to report them Additional lesson on website 3 (R23) how to critically consider their online friendships and sources of information including awareness of the risks associated with people they have never met Additional lesson on website (R24) how information and data is shared and used online
+Relat ionships Education Year 1 - Ages 5-6 By the end of Primary pupils should know: Celebrating Difference Dreams and Goals Healthy Me Relationships Changing Me Being Me in My World Celebrating Difference a (R20) that people sometimes behave differently online, including by pretending to be someone they are not Additional lesson on website 4 onships (R21) that the same principles apply to online relationships as to face-to-face relationships, including the importance of respect for others online including when we are anonymous Additional lesson on website 3 Online relations (R22) the rules and principles for keeping safe online, how to recognise risks, harmful content and contact, and how to report them Additional lesson on website 3 (R23) how to critically consider their online friendships and sources of information including awareness of the risks associated with people they have never met Additional lesson on website (R24) how information and data is shared and used online